 Origin & Habitat

-Odessa Barb originates from freshwater ponds and rivers particularly in Myanmar, Southeast Asia.
-More specifically it’s known to be found above the Anisakan Falls and also the lower Chindwin River.
+Odessa Barb originates from freshwater ponds and rivers, particularly in Myanmar, and Southeast Asia.
+More specifically, it’s known to be found above the Anisakan Falls and also the lower Chindwin River.
 Its natural habitat is located at around 3000m above sea level.

-Myanmar has become home to many other freshwater fish species when in 2018 a conservation group FFI discovered 21 new fish species.
+Myanmar had become home to many other freshwater fish species when in 2018, a conservation group FFI discovered 21 new fish species.
 One of them is Panda Garra.

 They are very beautiful and lively fish.
-As we’ve said before you all know by know how active and peaceful these fish are and the only times where they can become nervous are when there’s less than a group of 5 and very rarely during the breeding season.
-Most of the time you could say that these fish are chilling.
+As we’ve said before, you all know how active and peaceful these fish are, and the only times they can become nervous are when there’s less than a group of 5 and very rarely during the breeding season.
+Most of the time, you could say that these fish are chilling.

 Food and Diet

-Odessa Barb is omnivores and is very simple to feed them if you follow these steps.
-They do require a variety of food given the fact that they spend a lot of energy roaming around the tank so the recommended food to feed them are :
+Odessa Barb is an omnivore, and it is very simple to feed them if you follow these steps.
+They do require a variety of food given the fact that they spend a lot of energy roaming around the tank, so the recommended food to feed them are :

 - Dried flakes